A Generalized CUR decomposition for matrix pairs: Introduction

 where the columns of $W_k$ and $Z_k$ are orthonormal, while $\Psi_k$ is diagonal with nonnegative elements.
 Throughout the paper we assume a unique truncated singular value decomposition, i.e., the $k$th singular value is not equal to the $(k+1)$st singular value.

 There is extensive work on CUR-type decompositions in both numerical linear algebra and theoretical computer science.
 In this paper, we develop a generalized CUR decomposition (GCUR) for matrix pair, for any two matrices $A$ and $B$ with the same number of columns: $A$ is $m\times n$, $B$ is $d\times n$ and of full rank.
 The intuition behind this generalized CUR decomposition is that we can view it as a {\em CUR decomposition of $A$ relative to $B$}.
 As we will see in \cref{pp3}, when $B$ is square and nonsingular, the GCUR decomposition has a close connection with the CUR of $AB^{-1}$.
 The GCUR is also applicable to nonsquare matrices $B$; see the examples in \cref{sec:EXP}.
 We show in \cref{pp3} that if $B$ is nonsquare but of a full rank, we still have a close connection between the CUR decomposition of $AB^+$ (where $B^+$ denotes the pseudoinverse of $B$) and the GCUR decomposition.
-Another intuition for this GCUR decomposition comes from a footnote remark by Mahoney and Drineas \cite[p.~700]{Mahoney}; for data sets where a low-dimensional subspace obtained by the SVD cannot capture class or subgroup separation, an SVD-based CUR decomposition performs equally poorly.
+Another intuition for this GCUR decomposition comes from a footnote remark by Mahoney and Drineas \cite[p.~700]{Mahoney}: ``for data sets in which a low-dimensional subspace obtained by the SVD failed to capture category separation, CUR decomposition performed correspondingly poorly''.
 This is evident in \cref{exp:3}.